Full screen

 Dreaming about a dead mother typically reflects deep grief, unresolved emotions, or a longing for comfort and guidance, as the subconscious mind processes loss by revisiting her presence, wisdom, or unfinished conversations, often signaling a need to heal, find closure, or reconnect with the nurturing qualities she represented in your waking life.

-This page can't tell you what that visit meant for you.
-The free app gives your dream a warm, personal reading, gently and in plain words.
+This page can't tell you what the visit meant for you.
+The free app gives you the warm, spiritual reading of your own dream — gently, in plain words.

 Dreams of a deceased mother tend to cluster around a handful of recognizable situations, each carrying its own emotional signature and psychological message.
 At Dream Book we explore this symbol in depth.